pulumi/pulumi-hugo/themes/default/content/blog/team-access-tokens/index.md

 1. Scoping programmatic access for continuous integration and continuous delivery (CI/CD) tools and other automated processes to the Pulumi Team instead of the entire Organization
 2. Enterprise customers using SSO/SAML/SCIM, as it enables them to fine grain stack permissions to the Pulumi Service Teams provisioned through their identity provider

-Customers can use Team Access Tokens when they need more fine grained access than a Personal Access Token, which has full permissions the user has across Organizations, Teams and Stacks.
+Team Access Tokens scope token access down to the stacks a Pulumi Team has access to.
+Customers can use Team Access Tokens when they need more fine grained access than a Personal Access Token.
+Personal Access Tokens have full permissions the user has across Organizations, Teams and Stacks.
 Team Access Tokens have less privilege than Organization Access Tokens, which have access across the Pulumi Organization and across multiple Teams.

 Learn more about using this feature in our [Access Token documentation]({{< relref "/docs/intro/pulumi-service/organization-access-tokens" >}})